rsfl/022024AI/README.md

 Due to the amount of requirements I suggest create an environment using venv within the cloned repo (python3 -m venv env;source env/bin/activate;pip install -r requirements.txt)</br>
 Updated 03-21-2024 with gpt4all.io + langchain script.
 This will allow you to run LLM models locally (see gpt4all.io).
 You will have to download the models then execute them locally</br>
-Youtube Presentation recording here [Hackmiami Youtube]https://www.youtube.com/watch?v=QkoX0R-35VQ Updated 07-07-2024 uploaded langchain script to use ollama "llama3"
+Youtube Presentation recording here [Hackmiami Youtube]https://www.youtube.com/watch?v=QkoX0R-35VQ Updated 07-07-2024 uploaded langchain script to use ollama "llama3", Also another script to use ollama + llama3 + tavily internet search via langchain

 #caveat emptor I am junior python coder so my code is probably not pretty </br>
 #langchain keeps updating libraries so you may get warnings or deprecation notices in which case you may have to change some code </br>